tumble1999/savaslabs.github.io/_posts/2015-06-10-d8-theming-basics.markdown

 Ahh, much better!

-[This post](https://drupalize.me/blog/201405/lets-debug-twig-drupal-8) from Drupalize Me has some great info on using `dump()`, devel and kint, along with an explanation of a few gotchas you may run into with Twig syntax.
-Be aware that some of the information in that post on configuring Twig is out of date.

 ### Further reading:
-- For more information on creating your .info.yml file, see [this post](https://www.drupal.org/node/2349827) on Drupal.org.
-- Drupal.org's [page](https://www.drupal.org/node/1906392) about debugging Twig
+- Start with Drupal.org's [theming guide](https://www.drupal.org/theme-guide/8)
+- Check out sqndr's excellent [Drupal 8 theming guide](http://d8.sqndr.com/)
 - Drupalize Me's [post](https://drupalize.me/blog/201405/lets-debug-twig-drupal-8) about debugging Twig has some detailed information about `dump()`, devel and kint.
 Be aware that some of the information in that post on configuring Twig is out of date.
-- Check out sqndr's excellent [Drupal 8 theming guide](http://d8.sqndr.com/)